ongaroleandro/autonomous-mobile-robot/README.md

 # Navigation stack
 The navigation stack is essential for our robot since this is what makes our robot mobile.
 The navigation stack is well documented on the ROS wiki, and there's even a [tutorial](http://wiki.ros.org/navigation/Tutorials/RobotSetup) on how to set up a navigation stack.

-Here there is a handy image to give us an idea of the different components of the navigation stack.
+On that wiki page there is a handy image to give us an idea of the different components of the navigation stack.
 Note the blue boxes, these are the things we'll need to provide to the navigation stack.
-The bottom box, base controller, should seem familiar because we already made this part in [Controlling the motors](#controlling-the-motors).
+The bottom box `base controller`, should seem familiar because we already made this part in [Controlling the motors](#controlling-the-motors).

-Our first order of business is to create an odometry source node.
+The `sensor sources` node on the left will be provided by `freenect_stack`.
+The only node we need to create ourselves is the `odometry source` node.

+## Odometry source node

 We will create a ROS package called `odometry` with the command `catkin_create_pkg odometry geometry_msgs nav_msgs std_msgs tf2 tf2_ros rospy roscpp`.
 The odometry source node publishes messages on the `odom` topic.
 This topic contains a `nav_msgs/Odometry` message.

 Looking at the [API](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html) of this message, we can see that it contains the pose and twist of our robot.
 The API also states that the pose is with respect to the frame specified in the header, while the twist is with repect to the child frame.
 According to [REP105](https://www.ros.org/reps/rep-0105.html), the header frame will be the odom frame and the child frame will be the base_link frame.
 The base_link moves with the robot while the odom frame is a fixed frame.
 At this point in time we'll assume the origin of the map frame and the origin of the  odom frame coincide and that our robot always starts at the origin of the odom frame.